-I received a text message from my eldest son, whom I often call as my bald boy.
+I received a text message from my eldest son, whom I often call my bald boy.
 Many of you know that my son and I grew up together.
-The text message was about my four-legged boy, “Bunny” that left us two years ago.
+The text message was about my four-legged boy, “Bunny,” that left us two years ago.

-The bald boy wrote in his text, “Mommy, what could have our life today if our Banny boy were still alive.
+The bald boy wrote, “Mommy, what could have our life today if our Banny boy were still alive?
 Life could be just as we were or maybe even better.”

 Well.
 I’m not sure if my luck or destiny had stuck in my dog’s heart.
-Shortly after, when Banny boy was gone to almighty, my personal life was turned upside down.
-Everybody knows well, I lost everything.
+Shortly after, when Banny boy was gone to the almighty, my personal life was turned upside down.
+Everybody knows well that I lost everything.
 I needed to separate my kids because of my mental state at the time.
-I never wanted that they see me breaking up badly.
+I never wanted them to see me breaking up badly.
 However, I have raised a gentleman and a beautiful daughter.
 I did not reply to his text message.
-I don’t know when I parked my car in front of their house where they have been living with their aunt for over 1.5 years.
+I don’t remember parking a car in front of their aunt’s home.
+The children have been living there for over 1-5 years now.

-My blog was in the personal mode for a while as I had undergone major brain surgery.
+My blog was in private mode for a while as I had undergone major brain surgery.
 Insha Allah, everything is fine.
-The prayers of the Church Lady Nora, Maulanaji, and the father of my hospital church helped me a lot during this surgery.
-I am recovering well and will be returning to military boot camp in the next two months to improve my physical and mental health.
+The prayers of the Church, Lady Nora, Maulanaji, and the father of my hospital church helped me a lot during this surgery.
+I am recovering well and returning to military boot camp in the next two months to improve my physical and mental health.
 The second reason I kept the blog private was to keep my pain and suffering to myself.
-Not sharing with others and keeping everything inside of mind had started to affect my mental health again.
-Anyway, it depends on my readers and colleagues if they are willing to read the same thing over and over again.
+Not sharing with others and keeping everything inside my mind started to affect my mental health again.
+Anyway, it depends on my readers and colleagues if they are willing to read the same thing repeatedly.

-During the last two years, I have met many people via social media or phone.
-After listening to misery and pain, they always have given me a silent treatment.
+I have met many people via social media or phone during the last two years.
+After listening to misery and pain, they always gave me the silent treatment.
 Believe me, I have learned a lot from their silent treatment.
-I still remember what my mum had said when I resisted migrating to the USA, “To survive in India, a person should have at least two things: Power and money.
+When I resisted migrating to the USA, I still remember what my mum had said: “To survive in India, a person should have at least two things: power and money.
 I can give you money but not power.
-The person can buy the power, but the principles of your father will be an obstacle for you to buy power.”
+The person can buy the power, but your father’s principles will be an obstacle for you to buy power.”
 Many of them have proven her statement right.

-Well, my Banny boy is in heaven now because he was loyal than the human.
+My Banny boy is in heaven now because he was more loyal than humans.
 He often visits me in dreams.
 He is dead, but he still lives in our hearts.